marcpaterno/oneTBB/rfcs/proposed/flow_graph_serializers/README.md

 where the `flow::serial` argument constrains the flow graph to execute the node body by no more than one thread at a time.

 There are cases, however, where specifying a concurrency limit of `flow::serial` is insufficient to guarantee thread-safety of the full graph.
-For example, suppose `track_maker` needs exclusive access to some database connection, and another node in the graph also needs access to the same database:
+For example, suppose `track_maker` needs exclusive access to some database connection, and another node `cluster_maker` also needs access to the same database:

 ``` c++
 flow::function_node<Hits, Tracks> track_maker{